Gustavo Alfaro: Coaching career

-On 2 January 2019 Boca Juniors named Gustavo Alfaro their new head coach, having his official debut on 27 January 2019, drawing 1–1 against Newell's Old Boys for the 2018–19 Super League.
-In the national competition he would finish third.
-On 2 May, he would be able to lift the 2018 Argentine Super Cup after playing against Rosario Central, winning in a penalty shootout by 6–5 after drawing 0–0 in the ninety minutes.
-On 2 June he would lose 0–2 against Club Tigre the final of the 2019 Super League Cup in Córdoba.
-Beyond the title obtained, the specialized press criticized Alfaro for the lack of a clear game identity in his team.
+On 2 January 2019, Boca Juniors named Gustavo Alfaro their new head coach, having his official debut on 27 January 2019, drawing 1–1 against Newell's Old Boys for the 2018–19 Super League.
+In the national competition, he would finish third.
+On 2 May, he could lift the 2018 Argentine Super Cup after playing against Rosario Central, winning a penalty shootout by 6–5 after drawing 0–0 in the ninety minutes.
+On 2 June, he would lose 0–2 against Club Tigre in the final of the 2019 Super League Cup in Córdoba.
+Beyond the title obtained, the specialized press criticized Alfaro for lacking a clear game identity in his team.